lipupini/lipupini/README.md

 Here is what it can look like so far: https://lipupini-demo.dup.bz/@example

-Though ActivityPub implementation is currently limited, this demo is searchable in the Fediverse `@example@lipupini-demo.dup.bz`
+Though ActivityPub implementation is currently limited, the demo is searchable in the Fediverse `@example@lipupini-demo.dup.bz`

 The demo runs on Apache2.
 If you already have Apache2 configured to serve PHP, then you can install Composer dependencies and point the virtual host's `DocumentRoot` to `plugin/Lipupini/webroot` and it should "just work."